October 6, 2022

 600 KILOMETERS

-Liva and I continued walking all the way to Luarca, telling each other stories about our children and interesting places to visit.
+Liva and I continued walking all the way to Luarca, sharing stories about our children and discussing interesting places to visit.
 She plied me for recommendations about places to hike in the U.S., which was like taking a kid to a candy shop.
 Where do I even begin???

-Before I knew it, the first 8 kilometers of the day were done over.
+Before I knew it, the first 8 kilometers of the day were done.
 We were in Luarca, dropping down steep cobblestone streets toward the small harbor on the edge of the ocean.

 Looking down into Luarca

 After three full weeks on the Camino Del Norte, I had my hiking legs and could keep a strong pace.
 But Liva just started her Camino in Gijón.
-She was barely six days into her journey and she wasn’t quite ready to keep pace with me.
-Besides, I planned to walk several kilometers further than her today, so I’d need to pick up the pace if I want to get there at a decent hour.
+She was barely six days into her journey, and she wasn’t quite ready to race up the Camino.
+Besides, I planned to walk several kilometers further than her today, so I’d probably pick up the pace to get there at a decent hour this afternoon.

-The next 10 or 15 kilometers after Luarca mostly ran through agriculture .and rural areas.
-I walked between cornfields and tractors, then up partially floods dirt roads and before heading then back down them again.
+The next 10 or 15 kilometers after Luarca mostly ran through agricultural and rural areas.
+I walked between cornfields and tractors, then up partially flooded dirt roads, before heading back down them again.
 The rain returned on and off, and I had to dodge plenty of small mud puddles.

 Today’s scenery

-At some point in these fields I passed to 600-kilometer mark of my Camino, but I was so lost in thought that I didn’t even notice it had come or gone.
+At some point in these fields, I passed the 600-kilometer mark of my Camino, but I was so lost in thought that I didn’t even notice it had come and gone.
 The day was mostly just a blur of gray skies and drizzling light rain.

 I couldn’t even put in my AirPods to listen to an audiobook or podcast because of all the moisture.
-So I just spent my attention visually tracking the brightly colored rain covers of the pilgrims ahead of me in the distance, then working diligently to catch (and pass) each one like it was a game.
+So I spent my attention visually tracking the brightly colored rain covers of the pilgrims ahead of me in the distance, then worked diligently to catch (and pass) each one, as if it were a game.

 I’ve got you two in my sights!

 Just before 1 pm, I reached the town of Villapedre, which was less than two hours from my final destination.
-It was going to be a shorter day with only 28 kilometers (or just over 17 miles) of walking.
-Consequently, I had plenty of time to stop in this little town at a cafe to grab a drink.
+It was going to be a moderate day in terms of distance, with only 28 kilometers (or just over 17 miles) of walking.
+So I had time to stop in this little town at a cafe to grab a drink.

 I’d normally want a hot coffee or tea to warm me up on a rainy day like today.
-But I’d just eaten a partial baguette a few kilometers back and was parched.
-Thus, I opted for a caña de Estrella (a glass of Estrella draft beer) instead to quench my thirst and celebrate my 600-kilometer milestone.
+But I’d just eaten a partial baguette a few kilometers back, and I was super parched.
+So I opted for a caña de Estrella (a glass of Estrella draft beer) instead of coffee to quench my thirst, and toasted myself to celebrate my 600-kilometer milestone.

 Was this the 600-kilometer mark?
 I still don’t know.

-The final eight kilometers of the day were the most uneventful ones of the day, but for the fact that my right ankle started to bother me.
+The final eight kilometers of the day were the most uneventful ones.
+Nonetheless, this was when my right ankle started to bother me.
 The tendons on the outside of my ankle throbbed with every step.
-Moreover, it sounded as if my right foot was flopping against the ground as my gait became more uneven and fatigued.
+It sounded as if my right foot was flopping against the ground as my gait became more uneven and fatigued.

 Walking under the Autovía this afternoon